Xingwei726/data-structures/week10/README.md

 ```

 ## AA Meetings Query (PostgreSQL)
-And for my AA meetings data I query all the location titles from aalocations database.
+And for my AA meetings data I query the locationTitle, meetingName, meetingDay, meetingType, TimeStart from aameetings database where the meetingDay = 'Tuesdays' and meetingType = 'O'".
+Because in my UI design, users can use the filter section to choose a specific meeting based on their required meetingDay and meeting Type.
+Return result is 8 meetings which fit into these restrictions.
 ```javascript
 //3.
 AA Data Query
 app.get('/aalocation', function(req, res) {